GwynHannay/sleep_parser/README.md

 State at 11th December 2021: This is very much a WIP, so please excuse all the random crap and comments.
 After the MVP is done, a proper versioning process will be put in place.

+Update 19th December 2021: This now produces a monthly JSON file for Sleep as Android CSV files, but only if there is no noise recording!
+The current code excepts two rows per sleep record, and noise recording adds a third which breaks the current script.

 ## Technologies

 **Language:** Python 3.9.7